wrightquist/rc-learning/content/courses/r-intro/_index.md

 weight: 1
 ---

-<p class="lead"> We will introduce the R statistical computing environment as well as RStudio.
+We will introduce the R statistical computing environment as well as RStudio.
 We will cover very basic functionality, including variables, functions, importing data, and the fundamentals of inspecting data frame objects.
-The course assumes little to no experience with statistical computing or R.</p>
+The course assumes little to no experience with statistical computing or R.

 ```{r, echo=FALSE, message=FALSE, eval=TRUE, warning=FALSE}
 library(knitr)